privacybydesign/irmamobile/README.md

   download your development environment.
 * Install go from the [go download page](https://golang.org/dl/) or by using your OS package manager.
-* Install dep from [their github page](https://github.com/golang/dep/releases) and put it somewhere in your `PATH`.
-You can also use your OS package manager to install dep.
-* Run `dep ensure` in the root of the project to install go dependencies.
-* Run `go get -u golang.org/x/mobile/cmd/gomobile` to install gomobile and then run `gomobile init` to initialize gomobile.
-This may give an error to install `golang.org/x/tools/go/packages`, you can do this using `go get -u golang.org/x/tools/go/packages`, after that run the init command again.
+* Run `go get golang.org/x/mobile/cmd/gomobile` to install gomobile and then run `gomobile init` to initialize gomobile.
 * Run `gomobile bind -target android -o android/irmagobridge/irmagobridge.aar github.com/privacybydesign/irmamobile/irmagobridge`.
 * Start an emulator or connect a device via USB and run the flutter project: `flutter run`.
 You can also use Android Studio or Visual Studio Code for this step.